learn-co-curriculum/java-mod-5-common-entity-mapping-annotations/README.md

 ## Column Customization

-A property of a class (i.e. instance variable) is automatically mapped to a table column but sometimes we may have to customize how the property is mapped .
+A property of a class (i.e. instance variable) is automatically mapped to a table column, but sometimes we may have to customize how the property is mapped.

 ### @Basic